 Power BI: How to Improve Refresh Speed

 When working with Power BI, sometimes the refresh speed is excruciatingly slow.
 This can seriously hamper the development time of your data analytics team.
+So what's the best way to improve the refresh?
 Here are some tips I've discovered that will help to speed it up.

 Make the Power Query steps more efficient

 1) Make the Power Query Steps More Efficient

 The first culprit to look at is your steps in the Power Query editor.
 Power Query makes it easy to apply data transformations, filtering and what-not.
 However, with some easy modifications, you may be able to make them more efficient.